-After the Baldwin County Planning Director and County Engineer or his/her designee has reviewed the site plan and supporting information, the Baldwin County Planning Director and County Engineer or his/her designee shall certify to the Baldwin County Planning and Zoning Commission whether the site plan meets the submittal requirements as specified in this Article.
-If it is determined by the Baldwin County Planning Director or County Engineer that the site plan is deficient in any regard, the site plan will not be considered by the Baldwin County Planning and Zoning Commission.
-All deficiencies will be detailed and sent along with an accompanying letter to the applicant stating that the site plan will not be placed on the Baldwin County Planning and Zoning Commission Agenda, until the deficiencies have been corrected.
+After the Baldwin County Planning Director and County Engineer or his/her designee has reviewed the Site Plan and supporting information, the Baldwin County Planning Director and County Engineer or his/her designee shall certify to the Baldwin County Planning and Zoning Commission whether the Site Plan meets the submittal requirements as specified in this article.
+If it is determined by the Baldwin County Planning Director or County Engineer that the Site Plan is deficient in any regard, it will not be considered by the Baldwin County Planning and Zoning Commission.
+All deficiencies will be detailed and sent along with an accompanying letter to the Applicant stating that the Site Plan will not be placed on the Baldwin County Planning and Zoning Commission Agenda until the deficiencies have been corrected.

-Should the site plan be determined by the Baldwin County Planning Director or County Engineer or his/her designee to remain deficient in any regard, after notice of such deficiencies to the applicant with an opportunity to cure the same, the Baldwin County Planning Director and County Engineer or his/her designee shall detail the deficiency to the Baldwin County Planning and Zoning Commission along with a recommendation that the site plan be disapproved.
-Notice of the recommendation of the Baldwin County Planning Director and County Engineer or his/her designee shall be sent to the owner or developer whose name and address appears on the submitted site plan by registered or certified mail at least 10 days before the recommendation shall be presented to the Baldwin County Planning and Zoning Commission for action.
+Should the Site Plan be determined by the Baldwin County Planning Director or County Engineer or his/her designee to remain deficient in any regard, after notice of such deficiencies to the Applicant with an opportunity to cure the same, the Baldwin County Planning Director and County Engineer or his/her designee shall detail the deficiency to the Baldwin County Planning and Zoning Commission along with a recommendation that the site plan be disapproved.
+Notice of the recommendation of the Baldwin County Planning Director and County Engineer or his/her designee shall be sent to the Owner or Developer whose name and address appear on the submitted Site Plan by registered or certified mail at least ten (10) days before the recommendation shall be presented to the Baldwin County Planning and Zoning Commission for action.
 A similar notice shall be mailed to the owners of land immediately adjoining the property as their names appear upon the plats in the office of the Baldwin County Revenue Commissioner and as their addresses appear in the directory of the County or on the tax records of the County and to each utility affected thereby.